 Course notes will be posted in advance on UM Learn.
 You should print them out and bring them to class.
-Note that the notes do not include proofs, and solutions to most examples, which will be done in class.
-If you miss a class, you will have to borrow a classmate's notes to copy anything that you missed.
+Note that the notes do not include most proofs or the solutions to most examples, which will be done in class.
+If you miss a class, you will have to borrow a classmate's notes.